 Building & Zoning FAQs

 You have the right to file for a variance from the Town’s Zoning Board of Appeals.
-To be placed on the agenda, you should call the Zoning Board secretary, Nikki Caul at 677-8080.
+Please see the posted application form for an area variance for a checklist outlining the application process and required documentation.

 Setbacks vary according to the zone you are in.
 A list of setbacks for the various zones is found in Appendix B of the Town Zoning Code.

 A second residential structure on your property will need approval by the Town Planning.
 You should know before you proceed that Town code requires that you have double the acreage of the zone you are in.
 For instance if you are in a 10 acre zone, you would be required to have 20 acres of land.
 Furthermore, Department of Health approval will be required.

 As required by State law, building permits for projects which cost over $20,000 may not be issued unless stamped plans have been provided, with the exception of: certain structures used directly and solely for agricultural purposes, OR single family dwellings of 1,500 square feet or less.

 Yes.
 Demolition permits are required for the removal of a structure or the substantial alteration of a structure.